samyhajal/song-lyrics/capstone_proposal.md

 ### Datasets and Inputs

 We will be using the `50 Years of Pop Music Lyrics` CSV dataset based on Billboard Magazine's Top 100 most popular songs.
 The dataset has been kindly built by @walkerkq and made available here: https://github.com/walkerkq/musiclyrics.
 A full description and samples of the dataset can be found here: https://www.kaggle.com/rakannimer/billboard-lyrics/data.
-In short, it contains songs ranked between 1 and 100 each year between 1965 and 2015 along with their lyrics.
+In short, it contains songs ranked between 1 and 100 for each year between 1965 and 2015 along with their lyrics.
+Therefore, it contains a total of 5,000 songs.
 It also contains information about the song name and the artist.
 However, we will only be using the lyrics as it is what we are trying to solve in this problem; that is, the relationship between the lyrics and the release year.
 We will make the assumption that the 100 most popular songs for a certain year are a good representation of that release year.
 Here the is full list of columns:
 * __Rank__: The Billboard Magazine rank for that song in the corresponding year.
 Billboard has been keeping up with modern technologies to stay relevant with current trends and music platforms<sup>3</sup>.
 The rank is an integer between 1 and 100.
 Unused.
 * __Song__: Song title.
 Unused.
 (Text)